Japan’s Private Banks

 In order for the world to achieve the Paris Agreement goal of limiting global temperature rise to 1.5 degrees celsius, the banking sector must stop funding any new coal plant.
 Yet Japanese banks are still actively supporting coal, which is the most carbon-polluting fuel.

 Small steps have been taken by these banks but more must be done.
 In 2018, all three banks published policies in coal funding and in 2019, MUFG and Mizuho, and in 2020, Mizuho and SMBC, and in 2021, all the three banks revised their coal policies again.
 Nevertheless, these policies are riddled with loopholes and leave the door open for continuing to invest in coal plants equipped with new technologies such as CCUS or mixed combustion.
 As these technologies won’t contribute to GHG emission reductions by 2030, it will only lead to prolonging the operations of coal plants, and not be aligned with the goals of the Paris Agreement.
 They can also continue to support coal developers although Mizuho announced its new policy to enhance engagement on transition risk with companies reliant on coal-fired power generation as their main business.

 countries into coal

 Scientists have shown this having deadly consequences.
-A study conducted by a Harvard University team has estimated approximately 70 000 people in Southeast Asian countries will face premature death annually just from the air pollution from coal expansion by 2030.
+A study conducted by a Harvard University team has estimated approximately 70,000 people in Southeast Asian countries will face premature death annually just from the air pollution from coal expansion by 2030.

 Similar issues have been documented in several projects funded by Japanese private banks.

-- Shift all bank financing to be in line with the Paris Agreement goals.
+- Shift all bank financing in line with the Paris Agreement goals.

+Japanese banks are already world leaders in financing renewable energy.
 Given the reality of climate change, all of the money currently flowing to coal and other fossil fuels needs to go into helping just transition to a 100% renewable energy future both in Japan and around the world.